-In light of the high volume of transactions we process, the large number of our advisors and their clients, and the increasing sophistication of malicious actors, a cyber-attack could occur and persist for an extended period of time without detection.
+In light of the high volume of transactions we process, the large number of our advisors and their clients, the diversity of our advisors' security environments and the increasing sophistication of malicious actors, a cyber-attack could occur and persist for an extended period of time without detection.
 We expect that any investigation of a cyber-attack could take substantial amounts of time, and that there may be extensive delays before we obtain full and reliable information.
+In some cases, the nature of the attack may be such that full and reliable information may never be available.
 During such time we would not necessarily know the extent of the harm or how best to remediate it, and certain errors or actions could be repeated or compounded before they are discovered and remediated, all of which would further increase the costs and consequences of such an attack.